soyaoki/CarND-Traffic-Sign-Classifier/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is ? ---> 34799
-* The size of the validation set is ?
+* The size of the validation set is ? ---> 4410
-* The size of test set is ?
+* The size of test set is ? ---> 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is ? ---> (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is ? ---> 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+[alt text]: ./output_images/dataset.png
+[alt text]: ./output_images/traindata.png
+[alt text]: ./output_images/validdata.png
+[alt text]: ./output_images/testdata.png

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to normalized grayscale because ...

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+[alt text]: ./output_images/norm_gray.png

-I decided to generate additional data because ...
+And I decided to generate additional data because the data set was uneven.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques because it makes the network be able to learn the universal characteristics that can cope with rotation and displacement.

+    (1)rotation
+    (2)parallel displacement
+    (3)brighness shift

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+[alt text]: ./output_images/augmentation.png

 The difference between the original data set and the augmented data set is the following ...

+[alt text]: ./output_images/dataset.png
+[alt text]: ./output_images/traindata_aug.png

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.